-- An instantaneous further 40 per cent fall in equity markets from 31 December 2008 levels would reduce the IGD surplus by $\pounds$ 350 million. - A 150bps reduction in interest rates from 31 December 2008 would reduce the IGD surplus by £300 million (the effect would be less following the completion of the sale of our Taiwan legacy agency book). - Credit defaults of ten times the expected level would have an impact of $\pounds$ 500 million in excess of the annual reserve release.
+- An instantaneous further 40 per cent fall in equity markets from 31 December 2008 levels would reduce the IGD surplus by £350 million. - A 150bps reduction in interest rates from 31 December 2008 would reduce the IGD surplus by £300 million (the effect would be less following the completion of the sale of our Taiwan legacy agency book). - Credit defaults of ten times the expected level would have an impact of £500 million in excess of the annual reserve release.

 The global debt markets have experienced unprecedented conditions in 2008, with illiquidity and credit spreads reaching all-time highs.
-Our debt portfolio on an IFRS basis was approximately $\pounds 95$ billion at 31 December 2008.
-Total defaults experienced for shareholder backed business on the book in 2008 were $\pounds 174$ million (0.4 per cent of the portfolio).
+Our debt portfolio on an IFRS basis was approximately $\pounds$ 95 billion at 31 December 2008.
+Total defaults experienced for shareholder backed business on the book in 2008 were $\pounds$ 174 million (0.4 per cent of the portfolio).

 Our main area of shareholder credit risk exposure is within Jackson.
-As at 31 December 2008, Jackson's fixed income portfolio was approximately $\pounds 24$ billion, of which 93 per cent was investment grade and seven per cent high yield.
-Total defaults and impairment charges were $\pounds 624$ million in 2008, of which $\pounds 78$ million was in respect of default experience, $\pounds 419$ million in respect of impairment charges, and the remaining $\pounds 127$ million reflecting losses incurred on the sale of assets.
+As at 31 December 2008, Jackson's fixed income portfolio was approximately £24 billion, of which 93 per cent was investment grade and seven per cent high yield.
+Total defaults and impairment charges were £624 million in 2008, of which £78 million was in respect of default experience, £419 million in respect of impairment charges, and the remaining £127 million reflecting losses incurred on the sale of assets.

-Given the movement in spreads observed in the US, unrealised losses for the year were $\pounds 3.2$ billion.
+Given the movement in spreads observed in the US, unrealised losses for the year were $\pm 3.2$ billion.
 It should be noted that we apply a policy of holding assets to maturity, which in economic terms limits the impact of current price levels.